vindelorme/PlateEditor/README.md

 - If you plan to work offline, download the latest available build here: [Latest build](https://sourceforge.net/projects/plateeditor/), unzip the files in your computer and open 'Editor.html' with your web browser.
 Be sure to retrieve the latest build regularly to ensure you can use all the new functionalities!

 For developers, there are dependencies required for the compilation of the source code using Gulp.
-They are all listed in the _package.lock_ file and can be installed using the _npm_ _install_ command.
+They are all listed in the _package.json_ file and can be installed using the _npm_ _install_ command.
 Here is the step-by-step guide:
 - Make sure [nodeJS](https://nodejs.org) is installed on your computer.
 - Download the source code from GitHub to your computer (or clone the repository using your Git)
 - To install all the required dependencies, open a terminal, navigate to the source folder and run: